-A batsman who likes to impose himself on attacks, especially spinners, Brook captained England’s under 19s captain at the one-day World Cup in New Zealand in early 2018.
+A batter who likes to impose himself on attacks, Brook captained England’s Under 19s at the one-day World Cup in New Zealand in early 2018.

 A product of the Burley-in-Wharfedale club, he honed his skills during his time at Sedbergh School under the keen eye of former Durham player Martin Speight.